Skip to main content

 async parse(set, results) {

-// We get the content of the HTML page whose address was passed in the request
+// Get the content of the HTML page whose address was passed in the query

 const {success, data, headers} = await this.request('GET', set.query);

-// We check the success and type of data; when correctly processing HTML pages, we should receive the type 'string', otherwise A-Parser returns an object of type Buffer
+// Check success and data type; when processing HTML pages correctly, we should get type 'string', otherwise A-Parser returns a Buffer object

 if (success && typeof data == 'string') {